 The company chose co-working companies Industrious and Convene to partner with Hines Squared.
 Hines contributed the office space and the co-working firms would operate.
-The company’s first four locations are located in Houston, Atlanta, Salt Lake City and Calgary, Alberta.
-The locations are known as “The Square” and offer food and beverage services as well as meeting and event areas.
+The company’s first four locations are in Houston, Atlanta, Salt Lake City and Calgary, Alberta.
+The locations are also known as “The Square” and offer food and beverage services as well as meeting and event areas.

 Landlords creating their own co-working companies bring two questions to the real estate industry, according to The Wall Street Journal.
-First can large CRE owners fend off their business being undermined?
+First can large CRE owners fend off their business gettingm undermined?
 Second, can the co-working start up companies compete with a well-funded counterattack?

 “This movie has played many times before,” Sarva told The Wall Street Journal.
 “Life will be hard for incumbent businesses that try to compete with the newcomers.”